etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-add-a-button-to-the-toolbar.md

 This section discusses how a button can be added the main toolbar shown in grids and forms.
 The toolbar contains two types of buttons, the application buttons on the left (visualized using an icon) and the custom buttons on the right (shown with a label).

-This section describes how to add a button to the left
-part: the application buttons.
+This section describes how to add a button to the left part: the application buttons.

-To follow this section, you need to be able to at a junior level, develop javascript as well as server-side java and understand [Data Access Layer](../concepts/Data_Access_Layer.md) concepts.
+To follow this section, develop javascript as well as server-side java and understand [Data Access Layer](../concepts/Data_Access_Layer.md) concepts.

 ##  Example Module